conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_2).md

 }
 ```

-Let's add a test article.
+Let's add a test article to render with the `request_loader`.

 I used [Lorem Markdownum](https://jaspervdj.be/lorem-markdownum/) to generate the random markdown.

 Create a file in `static/articles/test.md` with the following contents